 - Lecturer: If you want to become a lecturer /professor then do the M.Com which is the advanced course of the B.Com.

 - Government jobs: You can appear for government jobs like civil services exams like IAS, IES, and IPS.
 Also, you can apply for the SSC, CGL, RRB and other banking exams like IBPS PO, IBPS Clerk, RBI etc.

 - Other career options like Charted Account (CA), Stock Broker, Hotel Management, Economist, Entrepreneur, Market Researcher, Lawyer and Insurance Consultants etc can be opted after completing B.Com.

 Salary of B.Com Graduates:

 Salary mainly depends on two things.
 First is an industry you choose like CA, BPO, Banking, and Accountant etc. Second are the organization as well as the employ skill and performance during the interview.

 However, it is estimated that the average salary of a B.Com student lies between 2 - 5 lakhs per annum and sometimes above that.
-It will increase after the work experience and go up to 8-10 Lakhs per annum.
+It will increase after the work experience and go up to 8 - 10 Lakhs per annum and more.